CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    ### 8 # Option to copy user logs data to a server file
    -----------------------------------------------------------

-   A new feature has been developped to copy part of the information of the user_logs table to a file created on the server.
+   A new feature has been developed to copy part of the information of the user_logs table to a file created on the server.

    TODO: